keithbuhler/keithbuhler.github.io/teaching.md

 <img src="/img/measurelearning.png" alt="propermeasure" align="right" hspace="15" height="300" width="300">

-I have been teaching at the high school or college level for fifteen years.
-The last four years, I have been teaching at the University of Kentucky and Asbury University.
-Before that, I taught high school, serving as Master Tutor for two years and Director of High School Studies for one year.
-You can see a complete list of courses taught on my [CV](/Buhler-CV.pdf).
+I have been teaching at universities or high schools for fifteen years.
+Since 2012, I have taught university courses in philosophy, metaphysics, ethics, bioethics, and philosophy of religion at the University of Kentucky and Asbury University.
+Before that, I served one year as Director of High School Studies at Veritas Academy and two years as Master Tutor at Torrey Academy.
+Complete details are on my [CV](/Buhler-CV.pdf).

 ### Teaching Statement